Denver School of the Arts

-Denver School of the Arts (DSA) is a comprehensive, public, arts magnet school, serving grades 6–12.
+Denver School of the Arts (DSA) is a comprehensive arts secondary public magnet school, serving grades 6–12.
 Located at 7111 Montview Boulevard in the Park Hill neighborhood of Denver, Colorado, the school is operated by the Denver Public School District.

-DSA currently offers 11 art majors – bands, creative writing, dance & movement, guitar, orchestra, piano, stagecraft & design, theatre, video cinema arts, visual arts, and vocal music.

 History

-Denver School of the Arts began as a concurrent program at Manual High School in the late 1980s, but was eventually transformed into a fully staffed school on the campus of the former Byers Middle School at 150 South Pearl Street – the former site of Byers Mansion.
+Denver School of the Arts originated as a concurrent program at Manual High School during the late 1980s.
+It later evolved into a fully staffed institution located on the former campus of Byers Middle School at 150 South Pearl Street, which was once the site of Byers Mansion.

-During the 2003–2004 school year, DSA moved to its current location at 7111 E. Montview Boulevard, the former site of the W. Dale and W. Ida Houston Fine Arts Center built by the Colorado Women's College and later used by the Lamont School of Music.
+In the 2003–2004 school year, DSA relocated to its current address at 7111 E. Montview Boulevard, occupying the former W. Dale and W. Ida Houston Fine Arts Center.
+This facility was originally built by the Colorado Women's College and subsequently utilized by the Lamont School of Music.

 Students

 DSA serves both middle school and high school students.
 Graduating class sizes are small, with approximately 140 students comprising the Class of 2018.